mahavedalla/mahavedalla/docs/questions/bhavana/is-the-development-of-the-brahmavihara-for-the-sake-of-purifying-one's-own-mind-of-being-a-better-person.md

-# Is the development of the Brahmavihārā for the sake of purifying one's own mind of being a better person?
+Question: Is the development of the Brahmavihārā for the sake of purifying one's own mind of being a better person?
 Category: Bhāvana
 Sutta References: MN 104
 Tags: Brahmavihāra